 With the right combination of education and attitude, forensic accountants are key players in auditing and litigation, and their salaries reflect their importance.
 In Delaware, these accounting professionals earn about $97,060, which represents salaries for accountants and auditors in the 75th percentile.

 Controllers offer the experience and the expertise necessary to hold the reins at companies of all sizes, and their critical role in management earns them impressive salaries which, at the median level, surpass $208,000 in Delaware.

 Public accounting can cover all types of industries and every size of company.
 Consequently, salary ranges can be quite broad.
 However, senior managers or directors in this accounting field can command strong salaries that usually represent the 90th percentile among accountants and auditors.
 For example, CPAs and auditors in the Dover metro area earn about $99,690.

 Accountants in Executive Roles

-Chief Financial Officers are typically licensed as CPAs at some point in their careers and maintain the credentials over many years as a matter of course to denote their advanced level of accounting expertise.
-As executive level corporate leaders, naturally they earn the highest salaries within the general accounting classification.
-The salaries for CFOs of financial services firms in Dover fall between $92,999 and $381,391 a year before bonuses and other incentives.
+Chief Financial Officers (CFOs) are typically licensed as CPAs at some point in their careers and maintain the credentials over many years as a matter of course to denote their advanced level of accounting expertise.
+As executive-level corporate leaders, they earn the highest salaries within the general accounting classification.

 Salaries for Accountants and Auditors in Delaware’s Cities and Rural Areas

-Dover was the hotspot for accounting and auditing professionals in Delaware in 2018 according to the US Bureau of Labor Statistics.
+Dover was the hotspot for accounting and auditing professionals in Delaware in 2020, according to the BLS: